Sensu (“we”, “us” or “our”) are committed to protecting and respecting your privacy.

 We may share your Contact data, special category of data relating to health, Financial data, Treatment data and/or Usage data with selected third parties including:

-• Our Clinical Directors, Specialists, Dentists, Hygienists and Orthodontic Therapists
+• Our Clinical Lead, Specialists, Dentists, Hygienists and Orthodontic Therapists.

 This is a list of the main third parties with whom we share your personal data.
 If you would like a full list of third parties who process your data, and their contact details, please contact us using the details set out above.